ISISNeutronMuon/SScanSS-2/docs/add_volume.rst

 selected data point, this can be changed by left clicking on another marker.
 A data point's position can be adjusted by left clicking on its marker and dragging the marker to a new location, dragging the selected marker over another marker will merge that marker to the selected one.
 The curve will also be redrawn in real-time to reflect the adjusted marker position.
-The volume in the 3D scene will also be redrawn to show a preview of the alpha values generated with the curve.
+The volume in the 3D scene will also be redrawn when the mouse button is released to show a preview of the alpha values generated with the curve.
 The following can be performed via the curve options:

 * The selected data point (filled red marker) can also be adjusted by typing in the required the **Input intensity** and/or **Output alpha**.